charleskorn/adder-rust/README.md

 # adder

-The second Shokunin challenge... a quick-and-dirty Rust solution after my Elixir solution failed
+The second Shokunin challenge... a quick-and-dirty Rust solution after I got stuck with my Elixir solution

 > Write a program that adds two (or more) integers, without using any of the plus literal (+),
 > the minus literal (-), the add method (or equivalent), the subtraction method (or equivalent),